 - Determine the cause of the power failure and estimate the time it will take to restore power.
 If a time frame for the restoration of power cannot be determined, do not leave vaccine in a non-working unit. - Maintain thermal conditions during a power outage, never open the storage unit door until power is restored or it is determined that vaccines need to be packed in separate storage containers and/or transported to an alternative storage facility.
 The storage unit temperature may be maintained with the proper amount of water bottles in the refrigerator and frozen water bottles in the freezer.
-You should have at least a case (24) of 8 or 16.9 fluid ounce frozen water bottles on-site that can be conditioned and used for transport. - Begin preparing for your emergency procedure shelter in place or transport, if necessary after 30 minutes of a power outage.
+You should have at least a case (24) of 8 or 16.9 fluid ounce frozen water bottles on-site, that can be conditioned and used for transport. - Begin preparing for your emergency procedure shelter in place or transport, if necessary after 30 minutes of a power outage.
 This includes pre-chilling on-site coolers or calling your emergency back-up location to prepare for your probable arrival.
-Ask about social distancing or personal protective equipment guidelines for facility entry and staff interaction at the back-up location. - Place a digital data logger with your vaccines during transport and monitor the data logger thermometer to ensure vaccines remain within the appropriate temperature range(s).
+Please consider the type of vaccine you are transporting and the storage capacity at the location the vaccine is being moved to. - Place a digital data logger with your vaccines during transport and monitor the data logger thermometer to ensure vaccines remain within the appropriate temperature range(s).
 It is critical to avoid freezing vaccine during transport (improperly packing vaccine with ice can damage vaccines).
 Damage to the immunogenicity of a vaccine exposed to temperatures outside of the recommended range might not be visually apparent. - Do not wait for refrigerator temperatures to reach 8°C (46° F) or freezer temperatures to reach -15°C (5°F) to begin your emergency vaccine procedures.
 Reminder: immediate action is required when temperatures fall outside the recommended range(s). - Document the date and time vaccine was moved to the back-up location and monitor temperatures in the back-up refrigerator/freezer where vaccine(s) are stored.
 Back-up storage units must adhere to the same requirements as the primary storage units.